 Ease yourself into exercises that can be increased in intensity over time.
 Choose activities that are enjoyable and challenging, but do not induce too much anxiety or stress.
 You may notice an increase in tremor during or after training, which is due to fatigue.
 Typically, this will return to normal after the session is over and you’ve had a chance to rest.
 Certain exercise routines may also increase the risk of dangerous falls if you experience problems with balance.

-A physical therapist (PT), especially one who with expertise in Parkinson’s, can help you design your exercise program to avoid injury, ensure you are doing the right exercises and help you organize your program to get the most out of your routine.
+A physical therapist (PT), especially one with expertise in exercise for people with Parkinson’s, can help you design your exercise program to avoid injury, ensure you are doing the right exercises and help you organize your program to get the most out of your routine.
 Your physical therapist will perform a comprehensive assessment and define the areas that need improvement by reviewing your experience with exercise, analyzing your current level of conditioning and helping to identify potential future issues that your program can target and may ultimately prevent.

 How do I get started exercising?